100 Ways to Win at Gambling

 Roulette doesn’t offer the best odds in the casino—far from it, in fact.
-But I still like the game, because it’s slow paced, and the volatility is relatively low on the even money bets.
-There’s
+But I still like the game, because it’s slow-paced, and the volatility is relatively low on the even money bets.

-not much you can to improve your chances, but here are 10 tips about how to win at roulette anyway:
+There’s not much you can to improve your chances, but here are 10 tips about how to win at roulette anyway.

-It’s easy to get caught up in raising your bets at the roulette table based on previous results.
-Be careful of that, because the game has no memory.
+It’s easy to get caught up in raising your bets at the roulette table.
+Maybe you think you’re on a winning streak, or maybe you’re chasing losses.

 You’ll place fewer bets per hour at a crowded table.
 This will reduce the amount of money you’re expected to lose per hour.

-You’ll learn how the bets and general action work, so you won’t be as likely to make a mistake and embarrass yourself at the table.
+You’ll learn how the bets and general action work, so you won’t be as likely to make a mistake that will cost you money when playing for real.

 How to Win at Slots